 By 2009, connecting with people online was no more a foreign concept.
 That’s when Flickr was announced as one of the best websites in 2009 by Times Magazine.
 It falls under the category of Web 2.0, which includes social media, video-sharing platforms, and more.

 Also, Flickr was the first website that allowed people to share their pictures and try out collaborative tagging.

 In 2010, Ethan Marcotte released an article on Responsive Design, which involves using HTML documents to optimise web content.
 The idea is to present the same content in different layouts without reducing its efficiency.

-That’s when businesses shifted to the inbound methodology, which is a practical concept that aims to engage customers with valuable content and create lasting relationships with them.
+That’s when businesses shifted to the inbound methodology, a practical concept that aims to engage customers with valuable content and create lasting relationships with them.
 Unlike the repetitive and often spam-y outbound methodology, inbound ensures better ROI and creates a strong foundation for your business.

-Hubspot is the perfect example for understanding the difference between inbound and outbound marketing and how the former is more effective and relevant in today’s scenario.
+HubSpot is the perfect example for understanding the difference between inbound and outbound marketing and how the former is more effective and relevant in today’s scenario.

 SNS platforms like Instagram, Twitter, Facebook, and YouTube created a demand for content, which required relevant backlinks for Google.
 Accordingly, the reliability and quality of the website context are analysed.